tanmoy7989/tanmoy7989.github.io/_pages/research.md

 The structural models were useful in understanding and validating pairwise synergy between nanobodies on the RBD, and resulted in the stratification of a repertoite of 20+ nanobodies into different groups according to their most probable target areas on the RBD surface.

 - Tour de-force [paper](https://elifesciences.org/articles/73027) on the anti-SARS-CoV-2 nanobody repertoire published in eLife!
-- We are extending the molecular modeling of epitopes across known variants of concern and charting out the relative robustness of nanobodies to these variants.
-Stay tuned for the next paper!
+- Recently submitted a follow-up manuscript where we extend the group classificaiton of RBD epitopes to popular variants of concern: Delta, Omicron BA.1 and BA.4.

 Modeling scripts and the integrative rigid-rigid docking protocol can be found [here](https://github.com/integrativemodeling/smc56_nse256).